Let Me Introduce You to the Tongue Cleaner—Part of Ayurveda’s Daily Oral Routine

 A housekeeper approached me at a spiritual retreat (that was attended by mostly Indians) and asked, “What are all of those curved metal things in all of your bathrooms?”

 I chuckled at the question because the tongue cleaner is as basic as a toothbrush in Ayurveda.
 It is a must-have.
 For those who clean their tongues daily, forgetting their tongue cleaner is as unsettling as forgetting the toothbrush.
 It is mentioned right next to tooth brushing and oil pulling in the classical Ayurvedic text, Caraka Samhita.1

 So, why the emphasis?
 In the western sciences, dentists appreciate post-nasal drip as the cause of bad breath.
-The post-nasal drip coats the back of the tongue with mucus that is rich in bacteria.
-This dying bad bacteria produces volatile sulfur compounds that create bad breath.2 In Ayurveda, we recognize the coating on the back of the tongue as much more than that.
+The post-nasal drip coats the back of the tongue with mucus that is rich in dying, bad bacteria, resulting in volatile sulfur compounds that create bad breath.2

 One study compared a traditional tongue cleaner (which they called a tongue scraper) with a toothbrush.
 They found that the tongue scraper decreased volatile sulfur compounds by 75% as opposed to 45% with the toothbrush.4

 But again, bad breath is only one benefit of scraping your tongue with a tongue cleaner.
-Doing so will support your entire body by helping maintain a healthy bacteria amount in the mouth and by stimulating the cleansing of the entire gastrointestinal tract.
+Doing so will support your entire body by helping maintain a healthy bacterial environment in the mouth and by stimulating the cleansing of the entire gastrointestinal tract.